 A very expensive sport is being made affordable to all.
-It takes everyone's registration fee in order to keep the costs low.
-Therefore, there will be no refunds.
-No exceptions.
+Registration fees help to keep costs low.
+Therefore, there will be no refunds offered.

-c.
 FINANCIAL ASSISTANCE

 Students who receive financial assistance for school lunches may qualify for financial assistance through the USSCMC scholarship fund to assist with the HS SAILING program.
 Details may be found on the USSCMC website High School Sailing "Program Details" page.